Unifying flavors of fault tolerance with the ZX calculus: Pauli webs

 Conveniently, spider nodes with $\alpha = 0$ (\textit{phaseless}) suffice to express most of stabilizer fault-tolerance.
 This is because all resulting ZX instrument networks represent stabilizer instruments.
 The entirety of a network can be efficiently described via a stabilizer representation (in addition to the instrument / tensor-network representation \cite{Bombin2021}).

 We develop {\it Pauli webs} as a graphical overlay notation to identify the checks and stabilizers of ZX network diagrams.
 Note that a similar notation has recently been used in Ref.~\cite{Gidney2023}.
 We associate phaseless $n$-port spider nodes with $n$ stabilizer generators, $n-1$ of which are two-body stabilizer generators ($Z_iZ_{i+1}$ for green spiders and $X_iX_{i+1}$ for red spiders), and one additional $n$-body stabilizer generator ($X^{\otimes n}$ for green spiders and $Z^{\otimes n}$ for red spiders).
-We can also include $\alpha = \pi$ spiders in the stabilizer formalism, as these are identical to phaseless spiders up to a sign.
+Spiders with $\alpha = \pi$ or $\alpha=\pm \pi/2$ are also captured by the stabilizer formalism.
 Specifically, green spiders with $\alpha = \pi$ have a $-X^{\otimes n}$ stabilizer instead of a $+X^{\otimes n}$, and red spiders $-Z^{\otimes n}$ instead of $+Z^{\otimes n}$.
-We will use a red and green highlight annotation, to emphasize the contraction of $Z$-type (red) and $X$-type (green) stabilizers.
+In the context of Pauli webs, $\pi$ spiders will support the same web structure as $0$-phase spiders apart from specific stabilizer presenting opposite sign.
+In the context of stabilizer fault-tolerance, many of these signs will be determined at run-time based on actual measurement outcomes.
+We will use a red and green highlight annotation, to emphasize the contraction/simplification of $Z$-type (red) and $X$-type (green) stabilizers.
 Figure \ref{fig:pauliwebs}a shows how this notation is used to highlight the stabilizer generators of single 5-port spiders.

 Similar to how a single $n$-port spider is associated with $n$ stabilizer generators, a ZX tensor network containing multiple spiders and a total of $m$ unconnected ports (outer ports) is associated with $m$ stabilizer generators.
 These stabilizer generators can be found via overlay annotations that we refer to as Pauli webs.
 In order to be consistent with the ZX network they are highlighting, valid Pauli webs need to have the following properties: \begin{itemize} \item An even number of ports are highlighted red for any green spider. \item An even number of ports are highlighted green for any red spider. \item Either all ports or no ports are highlighted green (red) for any green (red) spider. \item For spider instruments, if the classical outcome port is highlighted, then it must be highlight in the color of the spider. \item A Hadamard port is highlighted green if and only if its other port is highlighted red. \end{itemize} These properties are designed to track the stabilizer nature of the ZX tensors.
 Edges that are highlighted in both red and green are allowed by these rules.
 The combination of two Pauli webs is also a valid Pauli web, where two overlapping highlights of the same color cancel.
 If a valid Pauli web of a ZX network has highlighted outer ports, then the highlight for the outer ports represents a stabilizer of the network.
 In fact, in any phase-free diagram with $n$ outer ports, there are $n$ independent Pauli webs with support on outer ports corresponding to $n$ stabilizer generators.
 There may be additional independent Pauli webs without support on outer ports corresponding to checks, as described later.